 Titan, the name for the North West Regional Organised Crime Unit, was established in 2009 as a collaboration between the six police forces in Cumbria, Cheshire, Lancashire, Greater Manchester, Merseyside and North Wales to tackle serious organised crime that crosses county borders in the region.
 The mission of the unit is simple - to tackle organised crime groups causing the greatest levels of harm to communities in the North West.

 The Regional Crime Unit (RCU) specialises in conducting operations against organised crime groups.
-Utilising a whole series of tactics it has successfully arrested more than 200 organised crimanals for serious offences that have led to offenders receiving in excess of 700 years imprisonment.
+Utilising a whole series of tactics it has successfully arrested more than 300 organised criminals for serious offences that have led to offenders receiving in excess of 1600 years imprisonment.
 They have seized millions of pounds worth of drugs, stolen property and cash as well as seizing a large number of firearms.

-The Police Central e-Crime Unit (PcECU) is the latest addition to the region and was set up to tackle cyber crime and cyber attacks.
+The Regional Cyber Crime Unit (RCCU) is the latest addition to the region and was set up to tackle cyber crime and cyber attacks.
 The unit will specialise in tracking down those engaged in large-scale computer fraud and identity theft, as well as tackling the most serious computer hacking enquiries.

 Protected Persons Service Unit state in their mission statement: